Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 brenda 1

 The fireplace below is in Palm Springs California.
-We installed Starfire as a base glass of Starfire, painted the interior ivory white and installed brushed surround with clear glass edging.
+We installed Starfire Base Glass as a base glass over Clear Base Glass, painted the interior ivory white and installed brushed surround with clear glass edging.

 ps 4